 “With the issuance of this regulation and guidance, there is no excuse for forest concessions because it should enable them to identify and manage conflicts in their area,” said Dr. Ida Bagus Parthama, M.Sc., Directorate General for the Sustainable Management of Production Forests (MoEF).

-Under the RAFT partnership, WWF-Indonesia is also developing a database to map social conflict in concessions areas in Indonesia.
+Under the RAFT partnership, WWF-Indonesia has developed a database to map social conflict in concessions areas in Indonesia.
 This is an open source platform, where forest companies can assess social conflicts in their concessions, share lessons learned and good practices.
-The database will be launched in June 2018 and will serve as a monitoring tool for the Ministry of Environment and Forestry to map out conflicts in concessions in various Indonesian forestry regions.
+The database will be launched in September 2018 and will serve as a monitoring tool for the Ministry of Environment and Forestry to map out conflicts in concessions in various Indonesian forestry regions.